 North Pole weather

-During the winter, the geographic North Pole’s annual mean temperature is minus 40 F (minus 40 C).
+During the winter, the Geographic North Pole's annual mean temperature is minus 40 Fahrenheit (minus 40 Celsius).
 In the summer, it is 32 F (0 C).
 Though it is by no means warm, it is considerably warmer than in the land-based South Pole in Antarctica, because the North Pole is over water.

 North Pole ecosystem